 When we consider all of these background details we realize that Joseph’s coat of many colors was a great thing for him.
 For him, it represented unconditional love and favor from his father.
 But to his brothers it represented a lack of love, affection, and attention from their father.

 In the parable of the prodigal son, the very same idea is presented.
-When the lost son returns, his father gives me a robe, among other things.
+When the lost son returns, his father gives him a robe, among other things.

 That robe had great significance in the context of Jewish culture of the time.